10pearls-daniyalrao/cg-angular-tp/README.md

 By running the generator command i.e. :

-    yo cg-angular:partial my-partial [attribute:datatype]
+    yo cg-angular:crud my-crud [attribute:datatype]

-the following files are created in the app/controllers/my-partial folder
+the following files are created in the app/controllers/my-crud folder

 * my-partial.html
 * my-partial.js